Netatalk/netatalk/doc/manual/Configuration.md

 ## Setting up the AFP file server

-AFP (the Apple Filing Protocol) is a protocol used on the Apple Macintosh for file services.
-The protocol has evolved over the years.
+AFP (the Apple Filing Protocol) is a protocol originally created for Apple Macintosh file services.
 The final revision of the protocol, AFP 3.4, was introduced with OS X Lion (10.7).

-Netatalk's **afpd** daemon offers AFP fileservices to Apple clients.
+Netatalk's **afpd** daemon offers AFP fileservices to clients, including Macs, Apple IIs, and other AFP clients.
 The configuration is managed through the *afp.conf* file which uses an ini style configuration syntax.

 Netatalk provides compatibility with Time Machine for remote backups, and Spotlight for indexed searching.